virtualidentityag/backend-dev-onboarding/README.md

 - Serverless functions (built with AWS services, especially  Lambda functions)

-To start your onboarding on the Java Microservices stack, go on [here](java_microservice.md)
+To start your onboarding on the Java Microservices stack, go on [here](java_microservice.md) To continue your onboarding on Serverless Microservices, go on [here](serverless_microservice.md)